 - Demonstrate advanced scientific communication skills, oral and written, and the ability to translate their understanding to the broader community.

 - Actively engage in and practice group learning, collaboration, and teamwork.

 - Reach for and achieve high standards in the quality of learning.

 - Articulate the value of their Biocore Honors experience.

 Some majors require students to complete the whole program, but others do not.
 Check on your major requirements and with an academic advisor in your major.
-Look on the Biocore website for how Biocore fits into many different bioscience majors.
+Review sample 4-year plans for how Biocore fits into many different bioscience majors.
 Students who plan to study abroad during their junior year can plan to start Biocore as sophomores and complete coursework as seniors.

 For general academic and advising questions in Biocore, contact: Janet Batzli, Biocore interim director, firstname.lastname@example.org.

 Carol Borcherding (program manager)